 What to tell about the inhabitants of New Caledonia?
 First, they are very polite and decent people.
 People on the streets say hello even if they do not know a person.
 They are always ready to help and participate.

 Many of them work with rather low salaries because pride does not allow them to ask for more.
 Therefore, managers often use these features of the local population.

 Unfortunately, many here smoke cigarettes, especially women.
 Generally, on the islands, there are not many people who smoke but not in New Caledonia.

 Security on the island is felt almost everywhere.
 In general, I didn’t have the impression that I can be robbed now, or something incomprehensible is happening.
 And even if people sometimes look unusual, they behave adequately and do not frighten anyone.

-Only hitchhiking can be a little dangerous, especially in the northern parts of the island where there is more wildness and wildness.
+Only hitchhiking can be a little dangerous, especially in the northern parts of the island where there is more wildness.

 There is not one single local language on the island, for example, like Tonga or Fiji.
 First of all, everyone speaks French.
 On small islands (Lifou, Uvea, Mare) there are several local dialects in different villages.